leon1995/pysdccc/CONTRIBUTING.md

 1. **Ensure Your Branch is Up-to-Date**: Before starting, make sure your branch is up-to-date with the branch you're planning to merge into.

 2. **Check Your Changes**:
-    - Run tests with `pytest` to ensure all tests pass.
+    - Run `tox` to check your changes.
+Ensure all tests pass and the code is formatted correctly.
-    - Use `ruff check /path/to/your/changes1 /path/to/your/changes2 ...` for static code analysis.
-    - Apply `pyright /path/to/your/changes1 /path/to/your/changes2 ...` for type checking.

 3. **Commit Your Changes**: Commit your changes with clear, descriptive commit messages.